TACACS+ policy configuration is available under Authentication > TACACS+ Service > Policies.

 Select one of the following:

-- Mandatory two-factor authentication: Two-factor authentication is required for every user.
+- Mandatory password and OTP: Two-factor authentication is required for every user.

-- Verify all configured authentication factors: Two-factor authentication is required if it is enabled on the user's account, otherwise, allow one-factor authentication.
+- All configured password and OTP factors: Two-factor authentication is required if it is enabled on the user's account, otherwise, allow one-factor authentication.

-- Password-only authentication: Authenticate users through password verification only.
+- Password-only: Authenticate users through password verification only.
 If password authentication is disabled on the user account, the account cannot be authenticated.

-- Token-only authentication: Authenticate users through token verification only.
+- OTP-only: Authenticate users through token verification only.
 If token-based authentication is disabled on the user account, the account cannot be authenticated.

 Enable this option if you would like to have certain users bypass OTP validation, so long as they belong to a trusted subnet.